mudbri/mudbri.github.io/_pages/about.md

 Bio
 ------
 I am a Computer Science PhD candidate at the University of Illinois Urbana-Champaign (UIUC), working with Professor Matthew Caesar.
-My research focuses on the intersection of large language models, distributed systems, and network resilience.
-I am committed to building robust and efficient systems that address real-world challenges in computing and generative AI.
+My research lies at the intersection of large language models, distributed systems, and network resilience, with a focus on developing robust and efficient systems to address real-world challenges in computing and AI.

-I completed my undergraduate studies at Lahore University of Management Sciences, where I collaborated with Professor Fareed Zaffar on projects focused on software debloating and deepfake detection.
+I earned my undergraduate degree from the Lahore University of Management Sciences, where I worked with Professor Fareed Zaffar on projects involving software debloating and deepfake detection.

 Publications
 ------